saurabhgadia4/Python/README.md

 * Deciphering Transposition Matrix: It consist of topic modelling program to decipher the given transpositional text using NLP techniques : https://github.com/saurabhgadia4/DecipherWarmup

 * ThingApp: Basic python desktop application to access thingiverse API : https://github.com/saurabhgadia4/ThingApp.git

+Below is the list of my projects implemented in C:

+* This is the parent repository consisting of my C projects: https://github.com/saurabhgadia4/C-Code.git